EQ0408/HP-EliteDesk-800-G5-DM-OpenCore/README.EN.md

 ### Notes

- - Use [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) or [OCAuxiliaryTools](https://github.com/ic005k/OCAuxiliaryTools) build your SMBIOS
+ - Use [OCAuxiliaryTools](https://github.com/ic005k/OCAuxiliaryTools) build your SMBIOS
  - The AirportItlwm.kext driver in this EFI is only compatible with the MacOS 13 Ventura version
  - To install macOS 14 Sonoma, Please replace the AirportItlwm.kext driver that is suitable for version 14 on your own